drkostas/template_python_project/README.md

   type: gmail
 ```

-The `!ENV` flag indicates that a envirnonmental value follows.
+The `!ENV` flag indicates that a environmental value follows.
 You can change the values/environmental var names as you wish.
 If a yaml variable name is changed/added/deleted, the corresponding changes should be reflected
 on the [Configuration class](configuration/configuration.py) and the [yml_schema.json](configuration/yml_schema.json) too.